 - Salsa: Use any medium-thick salsa.
 My preferred brand is Salsa Authentica from Trader Joe's.

-- Taco Seasoning: I use the Trader Joe's brand.
-You can use your favorite brand here.
+- Taco Seasoning: You can use your favorite brand here.
+I use the Trader Joe's brand.

 - Cheese: Store-bought finely shredded Mexican blend cheese saves time and melts easily in the pasta.
 If you have the time, get a block of Pepper Jack, Monterey Jack, and Cheddar and grate it using the small holes on the box grater.